About the museums

 Leighton House and Sambourne House are currently closed.

-We look forward to welcoming you all when we reopen in the spring.
+We look forward to welcoming you all when we reopen later this year.

 Leighton House: 12 Holland Park Road, London W14 8LZ